edaaydinea/LifeArc_BiologyResearch/README.md

 ## 2. Background

 Traditional pain research often relies on animal models or scarce primary human neurons.
 Direct reprogramming, or transdifferentiation, of easily accessible cells like fibroblasts into specific neuronal types offers a promising alternative.
-This project utilizes a method based on the ectopic expression of key neurogenic transcription factors (BRN3A and NGN1) delivered via lentiviral vectors, combined with specialized culture conditions, to drive this conversion.
+This project utilizes a method based on the ectopic expression of key neurogenic transcription factors (initially planned as BRN3A and NGN1, but Task 2 focused on NGN2 optimization) delivered via lentiviral vectors, combined with specialized culture conditions, to drive this conversion.

-## 3. Current Task: Experimental Design (Task 1)
+## 3. Current Task (Task 1): Experimental Design

-This initial phase focuses specifically on **designing an experiment to optimize the fibroblast-to-sensory neuron differentiation protocol**.
+This initial phase focused specifically on **designing an experiment to optimize the fibroblast-to-sensory neuron differentiation protocol**.
 The objectives were:

 * Thoroughly analyze the baseline differentiation protocol provided.
-* Identify key parameters and reagents suitable for optimization (e.g., viral MOI, duration/concentration of doxycycline induction, composition/timing of media changes, growth factor concentrations).
+* Identify key parameters and reagents suitable for optimization (e.g., viral MOI for neurogenic factors, growth factor concentrations like NT3).
 * Define appropriate experimental conditions, including dose ranges for variables being tested.
-* Determine necessary positive and negative controls (e.g., uninfected cells, cells infected with control virus).
+* Determine necessary positive and negative controls.
-* Structure the complete optimization experiment using the provided Excel template.
+* Structure the complete optimization experiment.

-## 4. Methodology Employed
+## 4. Methodology Employed (Initial Plan)

 The core differentiation protocol involves:

-* **Lentiviral Transduction:** Using pre-prepared lentiviruses to deliver BRN3A and NGN1 genes under the control of a doxycycline-inducible promoter (Tet-On system).
-A control virus (empty vector) is used for comparison.
+* **Lentiviral Transduction:** Using pre-prepared lentiviruses to deliver neurogenic genes (e.g., NGN2) under the control of a doxycycline-inducible promoter.
-* **Fibroblast Infection:** Infecting human fibroblasts (cultured in DMEM + 10% FBS) with the lentiviral particles at a target Multiplicity of Infection (MOI).
+* **Fibroblast Infection:** Infecting human fibroblasts with the lentiviral particles.
-* **Induction:** Inducing transcription factor expression using doxycycline.
+* **Induction:** Inducing transcription factor expression.
-* **Culture & Differentiation:** Sequentially culturing the cells in specialized media (N3 medium, followed by DMEM/F12:Neurobasal mix supplemented with B27, NGF, BDNF, GDNF) to support neuronal differentiation and survival.
+* **Culture & Differentiation:** Sequentially culturing the cells in specialized media and supplements (e.g., NT3) to support neuronal differentiation and survival.
-* **Optimization Design:** Systematically varying selected parameters across different experimental wells, as documented in the `Experiment design template (1).xlsx`.
+* **Optimization Design:** Systematically varying selected parameters.

-## 5. Key Project Files
+## 5. Key Project Files (For All Tasks)

-* **`Experimental Protocol.pdf`**: Details the baseline protocol for differentiating fibroblasts into sensory neurons (adapted from Blanchard et al., Nature Neurosci 2015).
+* **`Experimental Protocol.pdf`**: Details the baseline protocol.
-* **`Experiment design template (1).xlsx - Sheet1.csv`**: The output/structure of the experimental design, outlining the conditions, variables, concentrations, and controls for the optimization experiment.
-(Note: This represents the plan laid out in the original Excel template).
+* **`Experiment design template (1).xlsx - Sheet1.csv`**: Output of the experimental design from Task 1.
-* **`Task 1_LifeArc_Glossary.pdf`**: A glossary defining key technical terms relevant to this project phase.
+* **`Task 1_LifeArc_Glossary.pdf`, `Task 3_LifeArc_Glossary.pdf`**: Glossaries defining key technical terms.
-* **`Further reading.pdf`**: A list of suggested background reading materials, including scientific reviews and technical notes.
+* **`Further reading.pdf`**: Suggested background reading materials.
+* **`Data analysis notebook.Rmd`**: R Markdown for Task 2 MAP2 data analysis.
+* **`Input data.txt`**: Data for Task 2.
+* **`NGN2_barplot_outlier_removed.png`**: Key visual output from Task 2.
+* **`Email_from_Ela.pdf`**: Colleague's follow-up data for Task 3.

-## 6. Status & Next Steps
+## 6. Status & Next Steps (Post-Task 1)

 * **Status:** The experimental design phase (Task 1) is complete.
-The optimization strategy, including variables, ranges, and controls, has been defined.
-* **Next Steps:**
-  * Execute the designed optimization experiment based on the plan.
-  * Collect data from multiple experimental readouts (to be defined in subsequent tasks).
-  * Analyze the results to identify the optimal differentiation conditions.
-  * Report the findings.
+* **Next Steps (were):** Execute the experiment, collect data, analyze results.

+---

-# Project 2: Analysis of MAP2 Immunofluorescence Data for Neuronal Differentiation Optimization
+# Project 2: Analysis of MAP2 Immunofluorescence Data for Neuronal Differentiation Optimization (Task 2)

 ## 1. Project Overview

-This project focuses on analyzing the results of a neuronal differentiation optimization experiment.
-The primary goal is to identify the combination of treatments that yields the highest proportion of MAP2-positive cells, which serve as a marker for neuronal differentiation.
-The analysis involves data visualization and statistical modeling to determine the optimal experimental conditions.
+This project focused on analyzing the results of the neuronal differentiation optimization experiment designed in Task 1.
+The primary goal was to identify the combination of NGN2 virus dose and NT3 supplement that yields the highest proportion of MAP2-positive cells (mature neurons).

 ## 2. Background

-The differentiation of fibroblasts into neurons is a critical step in developing reliable *in vitro* models for neuroscience research.
-This project builds on the experimental design phase (Project 1) by analyzing the data generated from the optimization experiment.
-The experiment tested various doses of NGN2 virus and the NT3 supplement to evaluate their effects on neuronal differentiation efficiency.

-The experimental design included:
+The experiment tested:

 * Four doses of NGN2 virus (0, 2, 5, and 10 MOI).
 * Two NT3 supplement concentrations (0 and 10 ng/mL).
-* Three replicates per condition, resulting in 24 samples.

-The proportion of MAP2-positive cells in each well was measured as the primary outcome.

-## 3. Current Task: Data Analysis (Task 2)

-This phase focuses on analyzing the experimental data to:

-* Visualize the effects of NGN2 and NT3 on MAP2 expression.
-* Identify the treatment combination that maximizes neuronal differentiation efficiency.
-* Perform statistical analysis using logistic regression to formally test the effects of treatments.

-## 4. Methodology Employed

-The analysis involves the following steps:

-1. **Data Loading and Preprocessing:**
-   * The experimental data is loaded into R and preprocessed to represent treatment doses as categorical variables.

-2. **Data Visualization:**
-   * Bar plots are generated to visualize the mean proportion of MAP2-positive cells for each treatment condition, with error bars representing standard deviations.

-3. **Statistical Analysis:**
-   * Logistic regression is used to model the effects of NGN2 and NT3 on MAP2 expression.
-   * Interaction effects between NGN2 and NT3 are tested.
-   * Outlier removal is performed to ensure robust results.

-4. **Optimization:**
-   * The optimal treatment combination is identified based on the analysis results.

-## 5. Key Project Files

-* **`Data analysis notebook.Rmd`**: The R Markdown file containing the analysis code and documentation.
-* **`Input data.txt`**: The raw experimental data file used for analysis.
-* **`Output plots and tables`**: Visualizations and summary tables generated during the analysis.

-## 6. Status & Next Steps

-* **Status:** The data analysis phase (Task 2) is complete.
-The optimal treatment combination has been identified.
+* Three replicates per condition.
+MAP2 expression was the primary outcome.

+## 3. Current Task (Task 2): Data Analysis

+This phase focused on:

+* Visualizing NGN2 and NT3 effects on MAP2 expression.
+* Identifying the treatment combination maximizing neuronal differentiation.
+* Performing statistical analysis (logistic regression).

+## 4. Methodology Employed (Task 2)

+1. **Data Loading and Preprocessing:** Data loaded into R, treatment doses as categorical.
+2. **Data Visualization:** Bar plots for mean MAP2+ cells.
+3. **Statistical Analysis:** Logistic regression, outlier removal.
+4. **Optimization:** Optimal treatment identified.

+## 5. Key Findings from Task 2

+* The optimal NGN2 virus dose was determined to be **5 MOI**.
+* The addition of **NT3 supplement (10 ng/mL)** significantly increased the overall proportion of MAP2-positive mature neurons compared to no NT3, when combined with 5 MOI NGN2 (approx. 12% MAP2+ cells with NT3 vs. 8.5% MAP2+ cells without NT3).
+* The combination of **5 MOI NGN2 and 10 ng/mL NT3** was recommended for maximizing MAP2+ neuron yield.

+## 6. Status & Next Steps (Post-Task 2)

+* **Status:** Data analysis for general neuronal maturation (MAP2 expression) complete.
+Optimal conditions for MAP2+ yield identified.
+* **Next Steps (were):** Further characterization for specific neuronal subtypes relevant to pain research (nociceptors).

+---

+# Project 3: Synthesising Evidence for Functional Nociceptor Generation (Task 3)

+## 1. Project Overview

+This project integrates the findings from Task 2 (MAP2 optimization) with new experimental data from a colleague (Ela) focusing on specific nociceptor markers (TRPA+) and functionality (Ca2+ response to mustard oil).
+The goal is to make a more informed decision about the use of NT3 supplement in the differentiation protocol for generating functional nociceptors.

+## 2. Background

+While Task 2 showed that 10 ng/mL NT3 (with 5 MOI NGN2) increased the overall yield of MAP2+ mature neurons, MAP2 is a general neuronal marker.
+For pain research, the specific generation of functional nociceptors is crucial.
+Ela's experiments aimed to:

+* Assess the proportion of TRPA+ cells (a nociceptor marker) among MAP2-GFP+ neurons.
+* Measure the proportion of MAP2-GFP+ neurons showing a functional Ca2+ response to mustard oil (a nociceptor stimulant).
+Both tests were done comparing 0 ng/mL NT3 vs. 10 ng/mL NT3, using the optimal 5 MOI NGN2 dose.

+## 3. Current Task (Task 3): Synthesising Evidence and Collaboration

+This phase focused on:

+* Reviewing and interpreting Ela's TRPA+ expression and Ca2+ imaging data.
+* Comparing Ela's findings with the MAP2 expression results from Task 2.
+* Performing ballpark calculations to estimate the overall yield of TRPA+ and Ca2+ responsive cells relative to the total initial cell population under both NT3 conditions.
+* Formulating a recommendation on the use of NT3 based on the combined evidence.
+* Communicating these synthesized findings and recommendations to Ela.

+## 4. Methodology Employed (Task 3)

+1. **Comparative Analysis:** Ela's data (TRPA% and Ca2+ response % *within* MAP2-GFP+ cells) was compared with Task 2 data (overall MAP2+ yield).
+2. **Yield Estimation:** Ballpark calculations were made:
+    * `Overall Nociceptor Yield = (Task 2 MAP2+ % of total) * (Ela's Nociceptor-specific % within MAP2-GFP+)`
+3. **Decision Making:** The benefits of NT3 (higher total MAP2+ and potentially TRPA+ cells) were weighed against its drawbacks (significantly lower proportion of Ca2+ responsive cells within the MAP2+ population, leading to no net gain in total Ca2+ responsive cells).
+4. **Collaboration:** Findings and recommendations were structured for an email response to a colleague.

+## 5. Key Findings from Task 3 Integration

+* **TRPA+ Expression:**
+  * Ela's data showed a slight, but not statistically significant (p=0.107), increase in the proportion of TRPA+ cells among MAP2-GFP+ neurons with 10 ng/mL NT3 (39%) compared to 0 ng/mL NT3 (37%).
+  * Combined with Task 2's higher MAP2+ yield with NT3, the estimated *overall yield of TRPA+ cells from the total initial population was higher with NT3* (approx. 4.68% with NT3 vs. 3.15% without NT3).
+* **Ca2+ Response (Functionality):**
+  * Ela's data showed a statistically significant (p < 2.2e-16) *decrease* in the proportion of Ca2+ responsive cells among MAP2-GFP+ neurons with 10 ng/mL NT3 (22%) compared to 0 ng/mL NT3 (31%).
+  * Despite NT3 increasing the total MAP2+ neuron yield (Task 2), the *estimated overall yield of Ca2+ responsive cells from the total initial population was virtually identical* with or without NT3 (approx. 2.64%).
+* **Conclusion on NT3 Use:**
+  * NT3 increases the total number of MAP2+ neurons and appears to increase the absolute number of TRPA+ expressing cells.
+  * However, NT3 significantly reduces the *proportion* of functional (Ca2+ responsive) neurons within the MAP2+ population, resulting in no net gain in the absolute number of functionally responsive cells to mustard oil.
+  * This presents a trade-off: NT3 yields more cells expressing a nociceptor marker but does not improve, and may even compromise, the functional quality (in terms of Ca2+ response proportion) of the neuronal population generated.

+## 6. Status & Next Steps (Post-Task 3)

+* **Status:** Synthesis of MAP2, TRPA+, and Ca2+ response data is complete.
+A nuanced understanding of NT3's role has been achieved.
+Provisional recommendations have been formulated and communicated to the collaborator (Ela).
+* **Recommendation:** Based on the current data, if the primary goal is to maximize *functionally responsive nociceptors (Ca2+ assay)* as a proportion of differentiated neurons or to maintain a similar absolute number of functional cells without added cost/complexity, **omitting NT3 (0 ng/mL) with 5 MOI NGN2 appears to be a more favorable or equally effective condition.** If maximizing cells expressing the TRPA marker is prioritized, NT3 might be considered, but with the caveat of reduced functional responsiveness in the Ca2+ assay.
 * **Next Steps:**
-  * Validate the findings by repeating the experiment under the identified optimal conditions.
-  * Extend the analysis to include additional experimental readouts, such as cell viability or morphology.
-  * Report the findings in a scientific manuscript or presentation.
+  * Further discussion with the team (including Ela's presentation) to decide on the definitive NT3 strategy.
+  * Consideration of additional functional assays or markers to get a more comprehensive understanding of nociceptor "quality" under both NT3 conditions.
+  * Investigate the *magnitude or characteristics* of the Ca2+ response, not just the percentage of responding cells.
+  * Proceed with the chosen optimized protocol (5 MOI NGN2, and a decision on NT3) for generating nociceptors for compound screening.